Azure/bicep-registry-modules/avm/res/container-service/managed-cluster/README.md

 ### Example 1: _Using only defaults and use AKS Automatic mode (PREVIEW)_

 Node autoprovisioning (NAP) for AKS is currently in PREVIEW.
+Register the NodeAutoProvisioningPreview feature flag using the az feature register command.
 MICROSOFT MAY NOT PROVIDE SUPPORT FOR THIS, PLEASE CHECK THE [PRODUCT DOCS](https://learn.microsoft.com/en-us/azure/aks/node-autoprovision?tabs=azure-cli#enable-node-autoprovisioning) FOR CLARIFICATION.
 This instance deploys the module with the set of automatic parameters.

 <details>